-As well as being used in such products as chicken in breadcrumbs, fish
+well as being used in such products as chicken in breadcrumbs, fish

-fingers, mallow biscuits, pickles and preserves, sauces
+fingers, mallow biscuits, pickles and preserves, sauces and sweets it

-It is also used to colour the skin in artificial sun-tan products where
+is also used to colour the skin in artificial sun-tan products where

 its' use has given concern to eyesight problems.
 In particular a deterioration

 in twilight vision, delays in adapting to the dark and sensitivity to